 In the next chapter, we’ll look at the benefits of chatbots.

 With our introduction to chatbots out of the way, let’s look to the benefits of chatbots in customer service.
-In this chapter, we’ll look at how chatbot software can transform the digital customer experience (CX) through improved service, availability, and accessibility, as well as the ROI they can generate for the organization through automation.
+In this chapter, we’ll look at how chatbot apps can transform the digital customer experience (CX) through improved service, availability, and accessibility, as well as the ROI they can generate for the organization through automation.

 Thanks to the directness of modern technologies, today’s customers increasingly expect an immediate response from support.
 This trend doesn’t appear to be slowing down, either.
 83% of customers now expect immediate engagement with someone when contacting a company, up from 78% in 2019.